Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Inference Computational Methods

 where $d$ is the Euclidean metric, $u_i$ and $R_{\mathrm{eff}}^i$ are the known location and effective radius \footnote{Effective radius here is defined as the radius that contains half of the light of a galaxy.} of the $i$-th UDG, respectively.
 We define the \textit{reliability metric} of $B \in \mathcal{B}_{\mathbf{G}}$ as

 which checks the proportion of known UDGs detected by $B$.
 We define a detection of the $i$-th UDG if its neighborhood of $C_i$ intersects with $B$.
 To measure the precision of $B$ (i.e., $B$ needs to have small area), we define the \textit{precision metric} as $\nu(B) = 1 - |B|/|S|$.
 An uncertainty metric is also necessary; two models could produce two detection regions with the same reliability and precision metrics, so the one with higher confidence should be preferred.
-The uncertainty of $B$ can be measured by $\alpha$ in both Eq.~\ref{eqn: detection region} and \ref{eqn: excursion sets}.
-We here define the \textit{uncertainty metric} as $\varpi(B) = 1 - \alpha$ for reasons that will be made clear later in Section \ref{subsec:performance compare}.
+The uncertainty of $B$ can be measured by $\alpha$ in both \cref{eqn: detection region} and \cref{eqn: excursion sets}.
+We here define the \textit{uncertainty metric} as $\varpi(B) = 1 - \alpha$; we elaborate on the motivation for this choice in \cref{subsec:performance compare}.